 Negotiation skills refer to the ability to reach agreement on various differences through compromising and avoiding arguments or disputes.
 Edwards (2016) suggested five exercises one can regularly repeat to enhance his negotiation skills: (1) Practice saying no; (2) Learn body language cues; (3) Listen to other people; (4) Conduct better research; and (5) Negotiate everything.

 Cognitive flexibility refers to the brain's ability to switch from thinking of one thing to another, especially when a new and unexpected condition related to a job arises.
-Various studies recommend the activity of playing "brainy games", reading, learning and completing group projects to develop mental flexibility skills.
+Various studies recommend the activity of playing "brainy games", reading, learning, and completing group projects to develop mental flexibility skills.

-In addition to these skills development, Basu (2017) suggested every individual to add new skills to be required in the future.
+In addition to these skills development, Basu (2017) suggested every individual adds new skills to be required in the future.
 Increasing one’s online visibility, personal brand enhancement, network development, startup adaptability augmentation, and health keeping are also important.
 In relation to these, the ability to use information and communication technology is a must.

 To conclude, it is obvious that to create a more comfortable and affluent life, humans keep on inventing tools that can help, even replace, them to complete various jobs.
 Hence, technological disruption cannot be postponed or avoided.
 To respond well, we should prepare ourselves to adapt to all the inevitable changes The preparation could be started by realizing that the works that have been taken over by robots are the wearisome ones, which are included in routine, repetitive, and predictable works.
 The jobs that necessitate higher-order thinkings and creativity, and the professions involving the complex human relationships will be untouchable for the machine.
 In addition, we should also realize that besides taking over various jobs, automation also creates many new jobs.
 The question is: Are we ready to develop the competencies and skills needed by the jobs that will never be "robbed" by machines or the new jobs that will be created?